defold/doc/docs/en/manuals/spine.md

 ![Spine images hierarchy](images/spine/spine_images.png)

 This example shows files laid out in a flat structure.
 It is, however, possible to organize the files in subfolders and the file references will reflect that.
-For instance, a file "head_parts/eyes.png" on disk will be referenced as "head_parts/eyes" when you use it in a slot.
+For instance, a file *head_parts/eyes.png* on disk will be referenced as *head_parts/eyes* when you use it in a slot.
 This is also the name used in the exported JSON file so when creating the Defold image atlas, all names must match an atlas animation.

-If you select *Add Images* Defold will automatically create animation groups with the same name as the added files, but with the file suffix stripped off.
-So, after having added the file "eyes.png" its animation group can be referenced by the name "eyes".
+If you select <kbd>Add Images</kbd> Defold will automatically create animation groups with the same name as the added files, but with the file suffix stripped off.
+So, after having added the file *eyes.png* its animation group can be referenced by the name "eyes".
 This works with file names only, not paths.

 So how do you do if your animation references "head_parts/eyes"?
 The easiest way to accomplish a match is to add an animation group (right click the root node in the Atlas *Outline* view and select *Add Animation Group*).
-You can then name that group "head_parts/eyes" (it's just a name, not a path and '/' characters are legal) and then add the file "eyes.png" to the group.
+You can then name that group "head_parts/eyes" (it's just a name, not a path and `/` characters are legal) and then add the file "eyes.png" to the group.

 ![Atlas path names](images/spine/spine_atlas_names.png)